alexander-digett/digett/src/pages/insights/content-marketing-those-who-dont-have-time-marketing.md

 title: 'Content Marketing for Those Who Don&#039;t Have Time for Marketing'
 templateKey: blog-post
 date: 2013-10-09T13:47:20.000Z
+category:
-category: Branding, Inbound Marketing, Strategy
+  -Branding, Inbound Marketing, Strategy
 alias: content-marketing-those-who-dont-have-time-marketing
 summary: >
  Content marketing requires enormous effort, and the pressure to do everything and be everywhere can lead to a paralysis in which nothing gets done.
 But have no fear — you don’t have to do everything!
 All you have to do is these four things.